Inferior-Programmer/FaceRecognitionSample/README.md

 ﻿# FaceRecognition-Sample

-## To Start with the Actual Code One Can Just Run the Code on VSCode Live Server
+## To Start Execution of the Code Follow the Steps Below
 1. Install VSCODE
+2. Install the Extension